blakebyron/dotnet-docker-contactapi/doc/Development-Notes.md

 Checks for any pending migrations.
 If none are found then healthy is returned otherwise unhealthy is returned.
 Useful to automate the process of checking if migrations are succesfully deployed.

 The simulate a pending migration add a new property to the contact class e.g. PhoneNumber.
 Then run the following command.
-Next run the app, the health endpoint should return unhealthy for the migrations.
+Next run the app, the health endpoint should return unhealthy and display a count of the pending migrations.

 ```
 dotnet ef migrations add AddPhoneNumber --output-dir "Data/Migrations" --namespace Data.Migrations